revisit-studies/reVISit-studies.github.io/docs/getting-started/your-first-study.md

 Let's start with setting up a simple questionnaire study.

 :::note
-It is easiest to perform the following tutorial with an IDE.
+It is easiest to best to use an IDE for developing reVISit studies.
 We suggest something like [VSCode](https://code.visualstudio.com/) since it has JSON autocomplete, which will make it much easier to write a reVISit Spec.
 :::

 ## Setting Up Repos and Files